Rami24t/2dQuotes-BubblesV2-/README.md

 #### New images show up every time a user opens the page. (not on refresh)

-#### Reveal a new quote every time you click on a new window panel.
+#### Reveal the vertical quote when the user clicks on any word from the horizental quote.

 #### New images show up every new time the page is newly opened (not refreshed).